 - Direct circulation system: This system consists of pumps that circulate inlet water inside the collectors and through to your home.
-These are best in warmer climates.
+They are best in warmer climates.

-- Indirect circulation system: Also consisting of pumps, but here, they circulate a non-freezing, heat-transferring fluid around.
-It goes through the collectors and then a heat exchanger which heats the water before reaching your home.
+- Indirect circulation system: These also use pumps but here, they circulate a non-freezing, heat-transferring fluid.
+It passes through the collectors and then a heat exchanger which heats the water before it reaches your outlets.

 Passive Solar Systems

 These systems are usually less expensive and may last longer.
-However, they’re less efficient.
+However, they are less efficient.

 - Integral collector-storage passive system: This system is best in areas where temperatures stay above freezing.
-They’re great for households who use more hot water during the daytime and early evening.
+They are great for households that use more hot water during the day and early evening.

-- Thermosyphon system: This system is installed under the storage tank so when the hot water rises, it automatically flows into the holding tank.
+- Thermosyphon system: This system is installed below the storage tank so when the hot water rises, it automatically flows into the holding tank.

 Solar-powered water heaters must have a well-insulated storage tank.
-They also have additional inlet and outlet pipes that directly connect to the collector.
+They also have additional inlet and outlet pipes that are directly connected to the collector.